Do you want to know how to track WooCommerce Sales using Google Analytics? If yes, you are at the right place.

-Once you have all the data, you can utilize this data to optimize the products in your store to enhance the sales.
+Once you have all the data, you can utilize this data to optimize the products in your store to enhance sales.

-Google Analytics will track everything and will tell you how many users successfully added products into their carts and how many customers added the billing address, and how many completed the payment process.
+Google Analytics will track everything and will tell you how many users successfully added products to their carts and how many customers added the billing address, and how many completed the payment process.

 Product performance is another useful feature of Google Analytics.
-Inside the product performance, you track your product performance based upon total revenue, the total number of refunds, buy to detail rate.
+Inside the product performance, you track your product performance based on total revenue, the total number of refunds, buy to detail rate.
 Furthermore, you can check the performance of a specific product category and a specific product brand.

 Inside the Sales performance, you can track all the transactions made by your customers in your store.
 Furthermore, you can check other details about tax, shipping refund, and coupons.
 It can help you to make your balance sheet.